-Two formats can be used to schedule the elementary children's worship service.
+Two formats can be used to schedule the elementary children’s worship service.
 One format is to have children in class through the entire service.
 This allows more time to complete lessons and gives children the opportunity for more fellowship time.
 Critics of this format say that children need to be in at least part of the adult service so they have an idea of what happens.
-In answer to this criticism, however, several times a year adults can have special services that include the children.
+One response to this criticism is that adults can have special services several times a year that include the children.

 Some parents feel it is important for the family to worship together every week for at least a portion of the service.
 There are several possible formats that can allow for this.
 The most common is to have children leave during services, at a prearranged time or when announced, usually before the main message.
-This format works well, but children's church concludes 15 minutes after the adult service does.
+The children’s church may conclude 15 minutes after the adult service does.
 Included in the schedule is a biblically based lesson, prayer, music, refreshments and sharing.

 Some guidelines for elementary children’s church:

 - It is extremely important to have friendly teachers who relate well to children.